 The 94-year-old has ditched red meat and dubbed free-range animal products as ‘middle-class hypocrisy’.

 He told The Times: “I eat fish and chicken, and my conscience does trouble me.
 I’m affluent enough to afford free-range, but it’s a middle-class hypocrisy.”

 Moreover, in an interview with Radio Times, Attenborough said: “The planet can’t support billions of meat-eaters.
 If we all ate only plants, we’d need only half the land we use at the moment.”

 But, highlighting the perils of the meat industry is essential in fighting the climate crisis.

 In fact, food expert Bruce Friedrich says meeting the Paris Agreement’s goal of limiting global warming to ideally 1.5 degrees Ceclius is ‘imposisble’ unless meat production is reduced.

-Moreover, a recent report found animal agriculture is responsible for at least 87 percent of greenhouse gas emissions.
+Animal agriculture is thought to be responsible for at least 14.5 percent of global greenhouse gas emissions.

 ‘The leading cause of desertification’